-Commercial mortgages are insulated from short term economic fluctuation caused by change or contraction during a business cycle.
+Commercial mortgages can be somewhat insulated from short term economic fluctuation caused by change or contraction during a business cycle.
 This is due to the nature of the term of a mortgage contract and the existence of multiple layers of security and promises to pay.

 Loans are supported by the ‘covenants’ (promise to pay) of multiple tenants.
 All tenants, through rental agreements, promise to pay a fixed sum of rent over a fixed term.
 This payment is directly pledged to the lender as security.
 There is usually no fluctuation in this income stream over the term of the lease or rental agreement.